derricknguyen12/leagueoflegendsbanrates/README.md

 `Alternative`: The winrate for banned characters is higher than the winrate for non-banned characters.

-`Test Statistic`: Difference of means between characters with high ban rates and low ban rates.
+`Test Statistic`: Difference of mean winrate between characters with high ban rates and low ban rates.

 `Significance Level`: 5%